-- i.
-Once Council has approved the donation, the departments must: - ii.
+- 10.2.1.
+Once Council has approved the donation, the departments must: - 10.2.2.
 Notify the Finance Department of any assets contributed, by submitting the Council approved report including the cost/fair value of the contributed asset so that the asset can be recorded and capitalized at the appropriate value.

-11) FINANCIAL MANAGEMENT
+11. FINANCIAL MANAGEMENT

-1) Pre-Acquisition Planning
+11.1.
+Pre-Acquisition Planning